technicalguru/docker-mailserver/README.md

 # docker-mailserver
 This is a project that aims at putting a mailserver into Docker containers.
 The obvious reason is that a good mailserver setup requires time and effort.
-And even when you have it installed on one server, you will need it to migrate ot sooner or later to another server or upgrade components of it.
+And even when you have it installed on one server, you will need to migrate it sooner or later to another server or upgrade components of it.
 Why not locking the whole mailserver into a defined setup that can be moved easily from one server to the next or from one Kubernetes cluster to the other.